|Born||Apr 25, 2018|

 The runner went three wide before being urged inside the five-eighths.
 He then went three to four wide in the far turn, five wide into the stretch, and tried to kick forward while moving towards the wire but couldn't get it done.

 With his fourth-place finish, he earned an additional 10 qualifying Derby points to bring his total to 34.
 This increased to 36 with a fourth-place finish in the Lexington Stakes on April 10.
-This saw Proxy finish 21st on the Road to the Kentucky Derby, thus forcing to rely on injuries and scratches to qualify for the big race at Churchill Downs.
+This saw Proxy finish inside the top 20 on the Road to the Kentucky Derby, having been forced to rely on injuries and scratches to qualify for the big race at Churchill Downs.
+However, he was withdrawn later in April.

 Proxy made his debut on October 24, 2020, when he finished second in a maiden special weight race at Monmouth Park.
 In that outing, he was beaten by Spectatorless.